 - Choose Financial Aid (check your aid) from the Quick Links menu.

-You can use StuInfo to track your summer aid processing.
-We will also send you an e-mail notice once we have processed your aid.
+You may return to this page later to track the status of your application.
+We will also send you an email notice once we have processed your summer aid.

 Summer financial aid budget